tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 {backmatter}

+# Acknowledgements {#Acknowledgements}

+We would like to thank
+Daisuke Ajitomi,
+Laurence Lundblade,
+Ivaylo Petrov,
+Orie Steele,
+and
+Hannes Tschofenig
+for their valuable contributions to this specification.

 # Document History

 -05

+* Added Acknowledgements section.
 * Addressed WGLC feedback.
 Specifically...
 * Added statement about being able to use the header parameter in any COSE object.
 * Moved statment about verifing that claim values present in both the header and payload are identical from the Security Considerations to the body of the specification.